19 Career Options After Learning Japanese

 Various occupations include teaching English in Japan.
 The most prevalent is working as a teacher in a public school for elementary, middle, or high school students.

-University ESL teaching jobs are more complex and demand higher qualifications, such as a master’s degree in English or a similar discipline.
+University ESL teaching jobs are more complex and require higher qualifications, such as a master’s degree in English or a related field.

 There are also many openings for educators who can teach English at private language institutes nationwide.